whilefun/FPEKitAddOns/README.md

 # IMPORTANT NOTE
 All add-ons that rely on 3rd party packages (e.g. Cinemachine) should be considered in permanent Beta.
-Support will be provided where possible, external 3rd party updates may change how the add-on behaves.
+Support will be provided where possible, but external 3rd party updates may change how the add-on behaves.